World server

 end

-function game.handle_input(player_id, input, entities)
+function handle_input(player_id, input, entities)

 if input.action == "move" then